-It may seem dull to others but the lack of colors is vital in designing a contemporary space.
-A room that is painted all-white can become contemporary by placing accessories that are bold-colored.
+It may seem dull to others but the lack of colours is vital in designing a contemporary space.
+A room that is painted all-white can become contemporary by placing accessories that are bold-coloured.
 Remember, it’s just all about mixing and matching.

 Arts and Accessories

 Simple art pieces are generally considered important in designing a contemporary home since they can add a flair of comfort and style to an almost bare space.
 Paintings and mirrors are among the best accents you can use to decorate your contemporary space.